pulzeultra/Playwright-Visual-Regression-Testing/README.md

 "screenshot.png"
 ```

-is a **reference snapshot**.
+is the **baseline screenshot** used for visual comparison.

-The first time a snapshot is created, Playwright stores the expected image.

-Later test runs compare the current page against that stored image.
+The first time the test is run, Playwright creates and stores the baseline screenshot.
+Later test runs capture a new screenshot and compare it with the stored baseline.

 If the website changes visually, Playwright detects the difference.

+### Screenshot vs. Snapshot

+Playwright often uses the word **snapshot** for stored expected comparison data.
+For this project, however, the visual comparison files are images, so this manual consistently calls them **screenshots** or **baseline screenshots**.

+The term **text snapshot** is still used for text comparisons because those tests store text rather than images.

 ---

-# 14. Updating Snapshots
+# 14. Updating Baseline Screenshots

-If a visual change is intentional, the stored screenshot can be updated.
+If a visual change is intentional, the stored baseline screenshot can be updated.

 Use: